- Location: Delaware

 - Following distances

 Once you complete all tests, you'll be issued a new driver's license indicating your motorcycle endorsement.
-You'll renew this endorsement at the same time you renew your driver's license, and pay an additional $5 for the renewal fee.
+You'll renew this endorsement at the same time you renew your driver's license.

 Driving a motorcycle is different than operating a car or pickup truck.
 Everything from road conditions to flying objects create dangerous situations that you will have to be prepared for.
 As a motorcycle driver, defensive driving must become second nature.